Harvey Glatt: Career

 Through Bass Clef Productions, Glatt became the major producer of concerts of international artists playing in Ottawa.
 For example, it was Glatt who brought Jimi Hendrix to Ottawa, for an historic concert in March 1968, when Hendrix also met Joni Mitchell.
 Mitchell was playing at the Glatt-financed Le Hibou Coffee House that same evening.
 Glatt also produced concerts by Johnny Cash, Bob Dylan, The Rolling Stones, The Beach Boys, Led Zeppelin, Gordon Lightfoot, Anne Murray and The Toronto Symphony Orchestra, among others.

 In 1977, Glatt founded CHEZ-FM, an Ottawa-based rock radio station which promoted Canadian as well as international artists.
 During this period, Glatt also founded Posterity Records, which existed from 1976 to 1981.
 The label released records by Lenny Breau, the Downchild Blues Band and Ian Tamblyn, among others.

 Glatt's radio holdings expanded through the 1984 acquisition of the CKUE and CJET radio stations in Smiths Falls, Ontario, the broadcasting ranges of which included Ottawa.
 In 1985, he acquired a 75% interest in Calgary's CKIK, assisting it during a period of financial distress, and then selling his interest ten years later.
 To concentrate on his radio interests, Glatt sold his Treble Clef record stores in 1979 and his Bass Clef concert promotion business in 1985.
 In 1999, Glatt sold his radio interests to Rogers Media and served with Rogers as a board member (1999–2004) and director of Canadian music development (1999–2005).
 In 2007, he was an investor, along with Linus Entertainment, in the acquisition of True North Records.

+Death

+Glatt died on August 20, 2025, at the age of 91.

 Recognition

 In 2007, Glatt was honoured through his induction by the Canadian Association of Broadcasters into the Canadian Broadcast Hall of Fame.
 In 2014, Glatt was the recipient of the Estelle Klein Award, sponsored by Folk Music Ontario.
 A challenge on the fourth episode of the seventh season of Rupaul's Drag Race made reference to Glatt.
+He received the Queen Elizabeth Diamond Jubilee Medal in 2013 and was named to the Order of Canada in 2022.